oussamabng/Quizzito-challenge-web/README.md

 ## Challenge 2 : Web

-Make a clone of [this quiz](https://quizzito.com/main/quizzito/tryquiz/start/tha3lab) using either Vue, Svelte or Angular.
+Make a clone of [this quiz](https://quizzito.com/main/quizzito/tryquiz/start/tha3lab) using either Vue, React or Angular.

 You can make use of this [quiz](https://quizzito.com/main/assets/try_quiz/quizzes/tha3lab.json) in JSON format (it is in arabic), and these assets :
 * [Empty Emoji](https://quizzito.com/main/assets/images/quiz/emptyemoji.png)